kottans/web/README.md

 1. You will make a repository on GitHub and save your progress in it.
 More on repositories in task 0 (see below).

 1. Styling: it's up to you, but remember to make it readable.
-Use [markdown](https://help.github.com/categories/writing-on-github/) to make your repo
+Using [markdown](https://help.github.com/categories/writing-on-github/) is a good idea.

 3. Reading: for each article you are required to read please post the answsers to the following questions in your respective repo:
   - name (at least) one thing that was new to you
   - name (at least) one thing that surprised you
   - name (at least) one thing you will use in the future Don't worry, your answers will not be graded.
 It's just a way to reflect on what you have lerned.

 4. Online courses: finish all tasks, make screenshots and post them in respective task's README.